JJ/raku-service-portmapping/README.md

 # Example

+We have `[protocol]Services`, a hash that maps port numbers to the services it hosts, and `[protocol]Ports`, which maps the conventional service name to the port it uses. `protocol == any <TCP UDP SCTP DCCP>`

+> No, I had never heard about these last two before

 ```
 say %TCPServices<80>; # should return www-http
 say %UDPPorts<domain>;   # should return 53
 ```

-You can also use .keys to print the existing ports or services.
+You can also use `.keys` to print the existing ports or services.

 ## License

-GPL
+(c) JJ Merelo, `jj@raku.org`, 2020-2022

+Released under the GPL-3.0 license.